 In Enlightened.
 Amy Jellicoe, played by Laura Dern is a high-flying corporate buyer who has an epic meltdown at work.
 This leads her to take time off at a holistic retreat, which is based on Esalen in Big Sur, California.
-There are bonfires on the beach, group therapy sessions and everyone wears Indian beads - and all of this before the title sequence.
-Six weeks later, Amy comes back with an evangelical perspective about the merits of self-help and inner healing - she’s enlightened! - ‘all well and good,’ says her permanently bewildered Mother, played by Diane Ladd - ‘but how are you going to pay for it?'
-With no job and a $30,000 bill from the retreat, Amy has to move back in to her childhood bedroom - and so the series starts.
+There are bonfires on the beach, group therapy sessions, everyone wears Indian beads and all of this before the title sequence.
+Six weeks later, Amy comes back with an evangelical perspective about the merits of self-help and inner healing - she’s enlightened! - ‘all well and good,’ says her permanently bewildered Mother, played by Diane Ladd ‘but how are you going to pay for it?'
+With no job and a $30,000 bill from the retreat center, Amy has to move back in to her childhood bedroom and so the series begins.

 And finally, a cautionary tale from Inside No. 9.
 The episode ‘Cold Comfort’ sees Andy, played by Reece Shearsmith, as a volunteer at the Cold Comfort Support Line, a crisis hotline.
 He finds the first few calls challenging, especially as one of them is from a suicidal teenager.
 Out of his depth, he panics when the phone line goes dead.
 Immediately after this he takes a call from an elderly woman distraught that one of her cats has died.
 Having just dealt with a suicidal teen, Andy responds insensitively telling the elderly lady to get a grip ‘it’s only a cat’ and here is the moral of the tale, there is no hierarchy to misery, as Andy later finds out later to his own deadly cost.

 There is an epilogue to all of this; watching movies with therapists in them can be of ‘therapeutic benefit’.
 In a 2014 study, researchers asked patients who had been hospitalised for mental health issues to watch clinically relevant films.
 For example, people with schizophrenia were encouraged to watch the Russell Crowe movie A Beautiful Mind.
 The study came to the conclusion that: